roomacarthur/the-tipsy-quiz/README.md

 ### Testing user Stories

-Using the user stories I came up with during the pre design phase of this application, I tested them out to see if I have achieved them, I also had other people to test the site and asked them the user stories as a question to see if they came true.
+Using the user stories I came up with during the pre-design phase of this application, I tested them out to see if I have achieved them, I also had other people test the site and asked them the user stories as a question to see if they came true.

 The results of this test can be found here: [User Story Test Results](https://github.com/roomacarthur/the-tipsy-quiz/blob/main/usertests.md)

 ## Bugs & Fixes

 1. README.md links to open in new tab.
-   - Some specific links to this README.md file would work better if they opened in a new tab when clicked but after some testing and then research I found out that this in fact is not possible.
+   - Some specific links to this README.md file would work better if they opened in a new tab when clicked but after some testing and then research I found out that this is not possible.
 [Evidence.](https://stackoverflow.com/questions/50834937/open-readme-md-link-in-new-tab-github)
 2. :is CSS pseudo-class
-   - This was used after watching [Kevin Powells](https://www.youtube.com/watch?v=McC4QkCvbaY&t=399s) video on simplifying CSS, unfortunately when passed through the [CSS Validator](https://jigsaw.w3.org/css-validator/) this showed errors, where I had used the :is class, Therefor I have removed and replaced with code that passes, this code is longer but passes the validation.
+   - This was used after watching [Kevin Powells](https://www.youtube.com/watch?v=McC4QkCvbaY&t=399s) video on simplifying CSS, unfortunately, when passed through the [CSS Validator](https://jigsaw.w3.org/css-validator/) this showed errors, where I had used the :is class, Therefor I have removed and replaced with code that passes, this code is longer but passes the validation.
-3. When using application on mobile the hover effect is still present on next question, also hover only works when clicked.
+3. When using the application on mobile the hover effect is still present on the next question, also hover only works when clicked.
 [See here for evidence](https://github.com/roomacarthur/the-tipsy-quiz/blob/main/assets/images/bugs/hover-issue-on-mobile.png).
-   - For this I have removed the pseudo class :hover and added JS event listeners for mouseover/mouseleave and then for touch on mobile.
+   - For this, I have removed the pseudo-class :hover and added JS event listeners for mouseover/mouseleave and then for touch on mobile.
 4. When using the play button to read the question out via Speech Synthesis, the speed that the question was read out at was too fast.
    - To resolve this issue I lowered the speaking rate to 0.9(Default = 1.).
 This now means the question is read out slower, but still maintains a natural speaking speed.